skip navigation

 Introductory Phrase or Clause Followed by Colon

-After an introductory sentence, place a colon before a list of items.
-Separate word or phrase items with a comma; separate longer phrase or clause items with a semicolon.
-Use an in-text list when the list is limited; or if wanting to keep the overall format of the document.
-(See Bulleted Lists.)
+After an introductory sentence, a colon is placed before a list of items.
+Word or phrase items are separated with commas; longer phrase or clause items are separated with semicolons.
+An in-text list is used when the list is limited; or if wanting to keep the overall format of the document.
+(See Bulleted Lists)

-*Our company rewards include: free laundry service (One item is not a list-worthy!)
+*Our service includes: excellent animal care (One item is not a list-worthy!)

 (The introductory sentence should form a complete sentence with the items in the list.
 However, since the items in the list are complete sentences, the introductory statement should also be worded to be a complete sentence.)